Divyasree23/my_python_code/README.md

 everydaytask/day6: Creating group of list of anagrams in list from the list of words

 everydaytask/day7: Reversing vowels in string without changing the consonants

+everydaytask/day8: Removing new lines and spaces in given string, seprating the names.